Tigers beat Blue Jays 4-3 on Castellanos’ HR in 10th

 TRAINER’S ROOM

-Blue Jays: RHP Ryan Borucki (left elbow inflammation) is set to make his season debut as Monday’s starter.
+Blue Jays: LHP Ryan Borucki (left elbow inflammation) is set to make his season debut as Monday’s starter.
 He made four rehab starts at three different levels, allowing six earned runs in 18 innings.

 UP NEXT